Early Slavs: Law

 Rus law was based on Early Slavic customary law, which was partially recorded in the Rus-Byzantine treaties.
 However the Early Slavs did not have written laws, but relied on customs that dictated what was acceptable and not.
 The East Slavs did not have written law until the rule of Yaroslav the Wise.
 One such customary law was the law of hospitality, which was very important to the tribal Slavs.
 If a tribe mistreated any guest, they would be attacked by a neighbouring tribe for their dishonour.

-Ibn Rusta wrote of Slavic law in c 903-918: "The ruler levies fixed taxes every year.
+Ibn Rusta wrote of Slavic law in c 903–918: "The ruler levies fixed taxes every year.
 Every man must supply one of his daughter's gowns.
 If he has a son, his clothing must be offered.
 If he has no children, he gives one of his wife's robes.
 In this country thieves are strangled or exiled to Jira [Yura by the Urals?], the region most remote from this principality."

 Warfare

-Our understanding of Early Slavic warfare is based on both the writings of ancient authors and archeological discoveries.
+Our understanding of Early Slavic warfare is based on both the writings of ancient authors, and archeological discoveries which mostly confirmed ancient accounts.
 Early barbarian warrior bands, typically numbering 200 or less, were intended for fast penetration into enemy territory and an equally-quick withdrawal.
-The Slavs favoured ambush and guerrilla tactics, preferring to fight in dense woodland or marsh.
+The Slavs favoured ambush and guerrilla tactics, preferring to fight in dense woodland, gorges or marsh.
 However, victories in the open, sieges and hand-to-hand fighting were also achieved.
-They often attacked their enemy's flank, and were cunning in devising stratagems.
-The Slavs also used siege engines, such as siege towers and ladders as described by Procopius and St. Demetrius.
+They often attacked their enemy's flank, and were cunning in devising stratagems, The Slavs also used siege engines, such as siege towers and ladders as described by Procopius and St. Demetrius.
+Weapons were usually spears, javelins and bows and arrows.
+Swords and body armour were rare and reserved for chiefs and their inner circle of warriors.
+Shields were round in shape with a central boss grip in the middle.
+Axes and slings were also in use.